jennosgroup/laramedia/README.md

 - files selector js file
 - template files global

-Laravel files library is a laravel package that allows you to upload files and manage them through a graphical interface.

 ## Security Vulnerabilities

-If you discover a security vulnerability, please send an e-mail to Jenry Ollivierre via [jenry@jenryollivierre.com](mailto:jenry@jenryollivierre.com).
+If you discover a security vulnerability, please send an e-mail to Jenry Ollivierre via [info@jennosgroup.com](mailto:info@jennosgroup.com).
 All security vulnerabilities will be promptly addressed.

 ## License